blancsw/infomaniak-podcast-transcript/README.md

-# infomaniak-podcast-transcript
+# Infomaniak-podcast-transcript
-Tool tha use infomaniak API to transcript audios and use LLM to do summary
+Tool that use Infomaniak API to transcript audios and use LLM to do summary